Download This Sample

 Thomas Jefferson Worksheets

-This bundle contains 11 ready-to-use Thomas Jefferson Worksheets that are perfect for students who want to learn more about Thomas Jefferson who is credited as the primary author of the Declaration of Independence and became the third president of the United States.
+This is a fantastic bundle which includes everything you need to know about Thomas Jefferson across 20 in-depth pages.
+These are ready-to-use Thomas Jefferson worksheets that are perfect for teaching students about Thomas Jefferson (1743-1826) who was one of America’s Founding Fathers.
+He is credited as the primary author of the Declaration of Independence and became the third president of the United States.

 - Thomas Jefferson Facts